bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 If you have a Windows computer and have enabled WSL2, the Ubuntu distribution that WSL2 uses comes with a version of Python 3 (as of the date of this writing).

+There are numerous resources available that will show you the steps of installing Python so that will not be covered here.

 ### Install Flask on your Local Computer

 In the next step, we are going to install Flask on your computer.
-This step has no practical effect on your eventual deployment but it will give us a chance to practice locally what we will soon be doing on a remote server.
+This step has no practical effect on your eventual deployment but it will give us a chance to practice locally some of what we will soon be doing on a remote server.

 In this step, we will be creating a directory for our Flask app, activating a virtual environment, and writing a couple of very short Python files that will allow us to test a local Flask deployment.
 Finally, we will be working briefly with _git_.